 A tour guide to Victoria BC and Vancouver Island

-This guide is for Victoria, BC tours and for Vancouver Island travel information including Chemainus, Sooke.
-It includes five driving tours of the area from our bed and breakfast.
+This guide will be useful for your Victoria, BC tours and for Vancouver Island travel information.
+It includes day trips to Chemainus, Sooke and the Gulf Islands in five self-driving tours of the area from our bed and breakfasts.

 Do look at our page of helpful Victoria itineraries.